 From the earliest British settlers to present day migrants, people in the UK have long been attracted by Australia’s reputation as a country of discovery and opportunity.

-And when it comes to leisure, cheaper flights long ago turned Australia into a Mecca for sun worshippers – and those keen to explore a country that’s home to attractions like the Ayers Rock and the Great Barrier Reef, not to mention great cities like Sydney, Perth, Melbourne, Brisbane, Adelaide, Darwin and Hobart.
+And those keen to explore a country that’s home to attractions like the Ayers Rock and the Great Barrier Reef, not to mention great cities like Sydney, Perth, Melbourne, Brisbane, Adelaide, Darwin and Hobart.

 In fact, our links are so strong that many of us will need to transfer money to Australia at one time or another – whether for a holiday, investment, property or to send to family.

-But transferring money from sterling to Australian Dollars needs to be done carefully, especially for larger transactions – otherwise you could end up losing significant amounts of money in commission fees or needlessly high exchange rates.
+But transferring money from sterling or GBP as it is known on the currency markets, to Australian Dollars needs to be done carefully, especially for larger transactions – otherwise you could end up losing significant amounts of money in commission fees or needlessly high exchange rates.

-That’s why we’ve taken a look at some of the most popular ways to transfer money to Australia – to help you choose the best deals for your situation.
+That’s why we’ve taken a look at 4 of the most popular ways to transfer money to Australia – to help you choose the best deals for your situation.

 Banks offer a number of ways for you to transfer money to Australia, and their suitability depends on how much you want to transfer – and for what reason.